rebelsky/csc207c/pages/los.md

 Code reading is more than "there's a for loop here".
 You should describe the design decisions embedded in the code.
 You should also describe the relation of the class to a larger ecosystem.
 (Why did someone create this class?)

-The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.
+The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and descriptions of those modifications.
+(Make sure to include the modified code.)

 #### Development #7: Documentation